helpful-sam/ubuntu-scripts/README.md

 ### USB-AUTO-BACKUP

+1. udev rule triggers when running:
+'''
+udevadm test --action=add /dev/sdd
+'''
-1. udev rule triggers when running '''udevadm test --action=add /dev/sdd''' but does not work when USB is physically plugged in
+   but does not work when USB is physically plugged in

 # SOLVED ISSUES